osteele/p5.libs/p5.rotate-about/README.md

 ### Option 2: Downloading the library file

-Alternatively, download `p5.layers.min.js` from this repository.
+Alternatively, download `p5.rotateAbout.min.js` from this repository.
 Include it in your HTML document by adding this line, after the line that includes `p5.js` or `p5.min.js`:

 ```html
 <script src="p5.rotateAbout.min.js"></script>
 ```

-### Option 3: Using p5-server
+### Option 3: Using the p5-server CLI or Visual Studio Code extension

-The [p5-server](https://github.com/osteele/p5-server#readme) command-line tool, and the [P5 Server Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=osteele.p5-server), will each infer this library from the presence of call to `rotateAbout()` or `scaleAbout()` in a JavaScript-only sketch (one without an HTML file).
+The [p5-server](https://github.com/osteele/p5-server#readme) command-line tool, and the [P5 Server Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=osteele.p5-server), will each infer this library from the presence of call to `rotateAbout()` or `scaleAbout()` in a JavaScript-only sketch (a sketch without an HTML file).

 ## Reference